 The rockets propelling New Shepard to suborbital heights will run on rocket-grade kerosene and high test peroxide (HTP), which is a highly concentrated hydrogen peroxide solution.
 The FAA document describes a few variations about the flight of the New Shepard, which will last fewer than 10 minutes from start to finish:

 - In one scenario, the ship's engines will shut off after two minutes, allowing it to coast to suborbital heights.
 Then, upon descent, the engines will restart, allowing the vehicle to land safely and in one piece on a landing pad.

 - In another scenario, the crew capsule separates from the rocket propulsion module during flight.
 The crew capsule would then land safely by taking advantage of the slowing effect of atmospheric drag, perhaps with parachutes.

 Bezos hasn't yet revealed how much the price of a ride on his New Shepard will be, but the fact that he's hoping to send three people up a week suggests a comparatively cheap ticket.
 He states on the Blue Origin Web site that one of its main goals is to make space travel cheaper and available for more people [source: Bezos].

-For more information on space travel and to see a video of Goddard's successful test flight, investigate the links on the next page.
+For more information on space travel and to see a video of Goddard's successful test flight, investigate the links below.